Reentrant localization transition in a dimerized quasiperiodic dipolar chain: Abstract

 \section{Abstract}

-Reentrant localization transitions, that is, the transitions of a portion of the eigenspectrum from localized to critical and then again to localized as the disorder strength is increased, have been recently unveiled in various quasiperiodic models.
-However, how these transitions may extend to systems with long-range coupling and dissipation remains elusive.
-Here we investigate the fate of such a phenomenon in a dimerized quasiperiodic chain of dipolar emitters with all-to-all coupling.
-Through an extensive study of the spectral properties of our model, we demonstrate that such anomalous transitions survive to all-to-all couplings when considering a staggered quasiperiodic modulation of the spacings between the emitters.
-Transport simulations through a driven-dissipative open quantum system approach complete our study and reveal the effects of emitter losses on the reentrant localization transition.
+Reentrant localization transitions, that is, the transitions of a portion of the eigenspectrum from localized to critical and then again to localized as the quasiperiodic modulation strength is increased, have been recently unveiled in various quasiperiodic models.
+However, both the physical mechanisms underlying these transitions and how they may extend to systems with long-range coupling and dissipation remain elusive.
+Here we investigate the fate of such a phenomenon in a dimerized quasiperiodic chain of lossy dipolar emitters with all-to-all coupling.
+We demonstrate that in this model, reentrant transitions survive to all-to-all couplings and occur from an interplay between the chain dimerization and an asymmetric quasiperiodic modulation of the emitter spacings.
+Transport simulations through a driven-dissipative open quantum system approach complete our study and reveal the detrimental effects of emitter losses on the reentrant localization transition.